ICA-EGAD/RiC-O/docs/diagrams.md

 The diagrams are under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 All of them for now have been designed using [diagrams.net](https://app.diagrams.net/), a free online diagram software.
 The GitHub repository therefore includes, for each diagram, the XML source file and a JPEG screenshot.
 If you want to edit a diagram once downloaded to your local repository, just open the XML source file in diagrams.net!
+You could also use, for such a task, a library of shapes designed for RiC-O, which is available [here](https://github.com/williamsonrichard/records_in_contexts_draw_io_shape_library).

 If you have some diagrams and would like to share them, just contact us ([egad at ica.org](mailto:egad@ica.org))!
 We can either list them in this web page and provide a link to your own project or institution repository, or include these diagrams into the GitHub RiC-O repository.